What is the date for the Amica Insurance Seattle Marathon 2015?November 29, 2015

 Where are the splits times recorded along the course?Split times will be recorded at the half way point for each event.

-May I use my Champion Chip?No. This race is timed using the ChronoTrack d-tag.
-It will be given to you when you pick up your packet.
+May I use my Champion Chip?No. This race is timed using the ChronoTrack b-tag.
+The timing tag is incorporated into your race bib.
 The two systems are not compatible.

 Will the Boston Marathon check to confirm my time?Yes.
 They will use the finisher list we provide them to check the time you put on your Boston Marathon registration form.